2025 NASCAR Craftsman Truck Series: Schedule

 The 2025 schedule was released on August 29, 2024 and consists of 22 oval races and 3 road course races.
-The schedule has 25 races for the first time since 2011.
-With the season-finale at Phoenix being on October 31, the season will finish in the month of October for the first time since 2000.
+The schedule had 25 races for the first time since 2011.
+With the season-finale at Phoenix being on October 31, the season finished in the month of October for the first time since 2000.

 On February 21, 2025, Motor Racing Network and Performance Racing Network, the two radio networks to broadcast NASCAR races, announced that they would team up to broadcast the entire Truck Series schedule collaboratively starting at Atlanta (with the season-opener at Daytona already having been run) as the NASCAR Racing Network.
 Previously, the NASCAR-owned MRN had broadcast the entire Truck Series schedule, unlike the Cup and Xfinity Series, where PRN would broadcast all races in those two series at tracks owned by Speedway Motorsports, who also owns PRN.